jweissman/reflex/README.md

 (I keep thinking this could be a literal AST structure too, permitting some meta-circular logic, but that feels decidedly for further on.)
 A graph literal notation (basically a hash literal with a different brace which allows for key repetition) could be interesting too.

+## Principles

+0. *Humanity matters.*
+   Programming is a human activity, a social one, even if often performed in "isolation".
+   Language design choices seem abstract yet they are profoundly aesthetic and cultural, but beyond even this they have ethical and social meanings.
+   Prefer not just DX, prioritize not only readability (although a deep concern with linguistics is part of this, i.e., part of the human-centric focus), but favor also deep consistency with human values.
+   Design human-centered systems.

+   Joy matters.
+   Systems and processes organizing themselves around people and interactions is preferrable to the opposite.
+   Computers promise enormous liberation from human futility, slavery, fear, indigence and drudgery.
+   So:
+   Liberate people.

+1. *Eloquence is brevity.*
+  Don't seek a terminal minimalism of pure concatenative expressions or convoluted algebrae.
+  Find expressive pathways through reflection and reification.
+  Embrace the power of point-free programming while retaining the harness of an object model.
+  Message dispatch is a universal model of communicating dynamic processes, so:
+  Communicate dynamically.
+Capture ideas as languages.
+Get better at writing less.
+  Think about cells.
+  Embrace metalanguage where necessary to empower users, but keep reflective tools well isolated from object code.
+  Avoid verbosity through seeking elegant and flexible languages for expressing problems.
+  (Focus on the expression of problems rather than solutions.)
+  A good object system is a self-reflecting servomechanism: a small problem statement generates a complete and complex solution.
+  You can travel further if you are carrying less.